JelteF/derive_more/doc/index_mut.md

 # Regular structs

-When deriving `IndexMut` for a tuple struct with one field:
+When deriving `IndexMut` for a regular struct with one field:

 ```rust
 # #[macro_use] extern crate derive_more;